AdityaPandey9753/Django-Rest-Framework/README.md

 * Object-oriented approach.
 * Better code organization and reusability.
 * Supports middleware, mixins, and inheritance for extensibility.

 Advantages:
 * Promotes reusable and modular code.
 * Easier to extend and maintain for complex applications.
 * Compatible with mixins, permissions, and other DRF features.

 Disadvantages:
 * Slightly more boilerplate compared to function-based views.
 * Higher learning curve for beginners.

+### GenericAPIView
+Implementation in Project8<br>
+A Generic API View in Django REST Framework (DRF) is a base class that provides essential functionality for building API endpoints.
+It simplifies the process by combining reusable behaviors and mixins, enabling developers to quickly implement common API patterns like retrieving, creating, updating, and deleting resources.<br>
+Features:
+* Serialization: Easily map your database models to JSON.
+* Authentication & Permissions: Built-in support for secure APIs.
+* Throttling & Caching: Manage request rates and improve performance.
+* Query Parameter Parsing: Handle GET, POST, and other HTTP methods efficiently.

+When to Use?
+* Use APIView for custom behaviors that don't fit into standard patterns.
+* Use generic views with mixins for common patterns like listing, retrieving, updating, and deleting resources.

+Attributes of GenericAPIView:
+1. queryset
+  * A QuerySet or a model manager that defines the data the view will interact with.
+  * Purpose: Specifies the data source for the API view.

+2. serializer_class
+  * The serializer class to transform model instances into JSON and validate incoming data.
+  * Purpose: Defines how data is serialized/deserialized.

+3. lookup_field
+  * The field used to retrieve a single object in the queryset.
+  * Default: 'pk' (primary key).
+Purpose: Customize object lookup based on a different field.

+4. lookup_url_kwarg
+  * The name of the URL keyword argument used to identify the object.
+  * Default: Same as lookup_field.
+  * Purpose: Use a custom URL kwarg for object lookups.

+5. pagination_class
+  * The pagination class to paginate the queryset.
+  * Default: None (no pagination).
+  * Purpose: Handle large datasets efficiently by dividing them into pages.

+6. filter_backends
+  * A list of filter backend classes to filter and search the queryset.
+  * Default: [] (no filters applied).
+  * Purpose: Apply filtering, searching, and ordering.

+7. authentication_classes
+  * A list of authentication classes for securing the API.
+  * Default: As defined in the DRF settings (DEFAULT_AUTHENTICATION_CLASSES).
+  * Purpose: Specify how users authenticate.

+8. permission_classes
+  * A list of permission classes to control access to the view.
+  * Default: As defined in the DRF settings (DEFAULT_PERMISSION_CLASSES).
+  * Purpose: Enforce rules on who can access the API.

+9. throttle_classes
+  * A list of throttle classes to limit the rate of API requests.
+  * Default: As defined in the DRF settings (DEFAULT_THROTTLE_CLASSES).
+  * Purpose: Prevent abuse by limiting the request rate.

+10. parser_classes
+  * A list of parser classes to parse incoming request data.
+  * Default: As defined in the DRF settings (DEFAULT_PARSER_CLASSES).
+  * Purpose: Handle different content types (e.g., JSON, XML, etc.).

+11. renderer_classes
+  * A list of renderer classes to render responses.
+  * Default: As defined in the DRF settings (DEFAULT_RENDERER_CLASSES).
+  * Purpose: Format responses in JSON, HTML, etc.

+12. context
+  * Additional data passed to the serializer during initialization.
+  * Purpose: Provide contextual information (e.g., request object).
+  * Access: Available in serializers via self.context.

+#### Mixin
+A Mixin is a class that provides methods or attributes to be used in other classes.
+In Django, Mixins are often used with class-based views to extend their functionality.<br>
+Why Use Mixins?
+* Code Reusability: Write common functionality once and reuse it across multiple views or models.
+* Separation of Concerns: Encapsulate specific functionality in separate classes to keep code organized and modular.
+* Flexibility: Combine multiple Mixins to compose the behavior you need.

+Django already provides several Mixins for CRUD operations that work with generic views:
+* CreateModelMixin: Handles creating a new object.
+* RetrieveModelMixin: Retrieves a specific object.
+* UpdateModelMixin: Updates an existing object.
+* DestroyModelMixin: Deletes an object.
+* ListModelMixin: Lists all objects.
+These Mixins are often used with Django Rest Framework (DRF) views.<br>
+When to Use Custom CRUD Mixin?:
+* When you want to customize CRUD behavior beyond what Django or DRF provides.
+* If you're working on a non-DRF Django project and need reusable CRUD logic.